Gtushar1408/Gtushar1408/README.md

 About Me :-

-I'm a passionate and skilled data analyst with a solid foundation in computer science and data analytics, honed through my education at IIT BHU.
+I'm a passionate and skilled data science and data analytics with a solid foundation in computer science and data analytics, honed through my education at IIT BHU.
 My innovative learning environment has equipped me with the ability to tackle real-world problems using data-driven insights.
 With experience as an SQL data analyst, I'm enthusiastic about leveraging my skills to contribute meaningfully to your team.